How to Claim Mileage on Taxes in the U.S.

 More of the work you love text version

-• 22 cents per mile driven for medical or moving purposes (same as 2022)
+• 21 cents per mile driven for medical or moving purposes (down 1 cent from 2023)

 • 14 cents per mile driven in service to a charitable organization (currently fixed by Congress)